-- A workable number with some variety of experience, age range, gender balance, gifts balance, expertise and skills that will be helpful to the student throughout the program. - Individuals who are familiar with the student's ministry or have a strong interest in it to ensure focus and mutual growth. - People who have some kind of faith commitment and are interested/willing to share their faith in the MBG setting. - People willing to offer honest critique and challenge.
+- A workable number with some variety of experience, age range, gender balance, gifts balance, expertise and skills that will be helpful to the student throughout the program. - Individuals who are familiar with the student's ministry or have a strong interest in it to ensure focus and mutual growth. - People who have some kind of faith commitment.
+They must be interested and willing to share their faith in the MBG setting. - People willing to offer honest critique and challenge.